haroldm2598/Project-Tic-Tac-Toe/src/readme files/readme.md

 - Classifying group of array of players is done
 - Compare array of arrays (links)
 - Maybe comparing arrays must convert into JSON.stringify
+- Maybe try to get the first player for testing purposes